-Unlearning helplessness in the virtual world"How We Learn and Unlearn To Be Helpless" episode of the You Are Not So Smart Podcast.
-(Or if you're short on time, read the article.)
+First, I recommend you listen to the “How We Learn and Unlearn To Be Helpless” episode of the You Are Not So Smart Podcast.
+(Or if you’re short on time, read the article.)

 But here’s the bit that blew me away: After about an hour of talking about how easy it is to teach helplessness, they mentioned that it’s also possible to unlearn helplessness as well.